openjdk/jdk/src/jdk.jartool/share/man/jar.md

     - does not contain a backslash, '\\'
     - does not contain a drive letter
     - path element does not include '.' or '..
-- The API exported by a multi-release JAR is consistent across all different release versions.
+- The API exported by a multi-release JAR file is consistent across all different release versions.

 The `jar` tool exits with a status of `0` if there were no integrity issues encountered and `> 0`